metabolismregulation/metabolismregulation.github.io/lists.md

 1. <a href="/mevalonate/">Regulation of mevalonate biosynthesis</a>
 1. <a href="/eicosanoids/">Regulation of eicosanoid production</a>
 1. Regulation of glycogen metabolism (in preparation)
-1. Regulation of cholesterol metabolism via SREBP
+1. Regulation of cholesterol metabolism via SREBP (in preparation)
 1. Metabolic control of acetyl-CoA production (in preparation)
 1. Regulation of nitric oxide production: iNOS pathway (in preparation)
 1. Regulation of nitric oxide production: eNOS pathway